Cassandra Fedele: Early life

 Fedele was born in Venice in 1465 to Barbara Leoni and Angelo Fedele.
 While Fedele does not mention her mother in her writings, we have evidence that her father was respected among the aristocracy and took a great interest in his daughter's learning, however he himself seems not to have been employed in a particular trade.
-The Fedele family, who were citizens, rather than nobles, of Venice, had originally had come from Milan.
+The Fedele family, who were citizens, rather than nobles, of Venice, had originally come from Milan.

 When Fedele reached fluency in Greek and Latin at the age of twelve, she was sent by her father to Gasparino Borro, a Servite friar, who tutored her in classical literature, philosophy, the sciences, and dialectics.
 In 1487, at twenty-two years of age, she achieved success in Italy and abroad when she delivered a Latin speech in praise of the arts and sciences at her cousin's graduation at Padua.
 Her speech, Oratio pro Bertucio Lamberto, was published in Modena (1487), Venice (1488), and Nuremberg (1489).
 From 1487 to 1497, she exchanged letters with prominent humanists and nobles throughout Spain and Italy.
 One of these correspondents, Isabella I of Castile, urged Fedele to join her court in Spain.
 Fedele declined the invitation, writing that she could not go while Italy was at war with France.
 However, Fedele's early biographers believed that the doge Agostino Barbarigo would not allow Fedele to leave Italy, although there is no evidence of such a decree.